kanthoney/sql-motif/doc/column-spec.md

  * `primaryKey`. `true` if the column is part of the primary key.
 Can be omitted if the `primaryKey` field is included in the table specification

  * `default`.
 The default value if none is given.

+ * `selector`.
+A string or an array of strings.
+Used by the table's select methods to select groups of fields without having to specify all of them.